ReeceAlbert/Forcasting.Python/README.md

 # Forcasting23
-This repository is used to showcase my Forecasting work inside of my master's program
+This repository is used to showcase my Forecasting class work inside of my master's program.
+This repository will feature word documnets showcasing my understand of certain items inside the code.
+I also presented jupyter notebooks that has the code itself.
+Hopefully, you will enjoy looking at my work.

 Week 04 Coding Exercise and Forecasting
 - During the week of 04, we wanted to understand time series better.
 We use time series data from the FRED Economic data to conduct some the work.